OroSearchBundle provides several console commands to interact with the search index.

 This command performs full reindexation of all entities.
-It has one optional argument that allows to reindex only entities of the specified type.
+It has one optional argument that allows reindexing only the entities of the specified type.

-Reindexation itself might take a lot of time for a big amount of data, so it is recommended to run it by schedule (e.g, once a day).
+Reindexation can take a lot of time for a significant amount of data, so running it by schedule (e.g., once a day) is recommended.

 Reindexation of all entities:

 php bin/console oro:search:reindex Started reindex task for all mapped entities